 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree and enhance your portfolio of transferable skills.

 All students will study advanced level modules in human genetics and biotechnology, with options including developmental biology, cancer biology, population genetics and microbiology.

-You’ll carry out an extended research project focused on an original, cutting-edge topic specific to genetics and developing the high-level skills that will equip you for a career in research.
+You’ll carry out an extended research project focused on an original, cutting-edge topic specific to genetics.
+This will provide you with invaluable experience developing the high-level skills necessary for a career in research.
 Alongside this, you will study a range of Masters-level modules including high-throughput technologies, plant biotechnology and conservation genetics.

 Examples of MBiol projects include:

 - generation and analysis of genetically engineered plants